 If you’re experiencing relationship drift or feeling the effects of disconnected relationships, know that you’re not alone.
 Understanding how to reconnect with your partner is a journey, but a worthwhile journey that leads to deeper intimacy and mutual growth.

 Take the first step by reaching out for support.
-You can check out my website to learn more about my trauma-informed approach to relationship counselling.
+You can check out my website to learn more about my somatic trauma-informed approach to relationship counselling.
 Whether you’re navigating the loss of intimacy in a long-term relationship or seeking practical strategies to rebuild connection, I can guide you toward a brighter future together.

 Ready to take the next step?
 Book a free 15 minute zoom call with me to explore how relationship counselling can support you both.